Mrrvm/os_lusiadas_2/content/grounds.md

 **Fig. 15** - Photo dissecting [[Os Lusíadas]]^fig-diss
 #### Navigating chaos

-Since I intend to work rhizomatically with an insane amount of sources, I have decided to use the software [Obsidian](https://obsidian.md/) hosted online in this platform.
+Given the big amount of sources (which will grow), I have decided to use the software [Obsidian](https://obsidian.md/) hosted online in this platform.
 Each page under the artifacts folder, shall have its bibliographic reference, notes and a collection of tags (e.g. "mozambique", "performance", "fiction"), which allows for connections to later be found between them.
 Instead of hierarchically, I can visualise, navigate and search these sources through a graph view (see [[grounds#^fig-graph]]).

 ![[Pasted image 20250522162542.png]]
 **Fig. 16** - Screenshot of the graph view locally. ^fig-graph